nehalsalman/mlops-assignment-1/README.md

 # MLOps Assignment 1 – MLflow Tracking & Model Registry

 ##  Problem Statement
-The goal of this assignment is to train multiple ML models on a dataset, compare their performance, track experiments using **MLflow**, and register the best-performing model in the **MLflow Model Registry**.
+The goal of this assignment is to train multiple ML models on a dataset, compare their performance, track experiments using MLflow, and register the best-performing model in the MLflow Model Registry.
-This helps in building reproducible workflows for ML development and deployment.
+This ensures reproducible machine learning workflows and introduces best practices in MLOps.
 ---

 ## Dataset
 - **Dataset Used:** Iris Dataset (from scikit-learn)
 - **Features:** Sepal length, Sepal width, Petal length, Petal width
 - **Target:** Flower species (Setosa, Versicolor, Virginica)
+Reason for selection: The Iris dataset is simple, well-structured, and widely used for ML experiments, making it ideal for demonstrating MLflow experiment tracking.
 ---

 ##  Models Trained & Compared